anoma/juvix-docs/docs/tutorials/essential.juvix.md

   };
 ```

-The next example demonstrates how to perform iteration with multiple accumulators.
-The following function `minmax` computes the minimum and the maximum in a list of natural numbers.
-The functions `min` and `max` are defined in the standard library.
+The next example demonstrates how to perform iteration with multiple
+accumulators.
+The following function `minmax` computes the minimum and the
+maximum values in a list of natural numbers.
+The functions `min` and `max` are
+defined in the standard library.

 ```juvix
 minmax (lst : List Nat) : Pair Nat Nat :=